-It’s hard to imagine a place like Lake Como at a time like this.
+It’s hard to imagine a place like Lake Como at a time like this, as I sit at home writing this at the height of the pandemic.
 When my two friends and I visited last fall, we loved returning to a local waterfront restaurant in Lezzeno where the server greeted us with excitement that we were back a second time.
 We couldn’t help ourselves but pop into as many local shops in Bellagio as possible in search of the perfect silk scarf.
 Our sweet tooth led us to a gelato shop located along a picturesque esplanade in the charming town of Lenno where we pet some cute dogs while we devoured our afternoon treat.
 The friendly people on the ferry didn’t seem to mind taking a million pictures of us at golden hour.
 Fellow tourists gave us dinner recommendations for our last night in Varenna, and they were not wrong – that place was delicious!
 Who knew six months later we would have gained new appreciation for these simple pleasures in life, especially those made memorable through traveling.

 Lake Como is located in Northern Italy’s Lombardy region.
 It’s an upscale resort area known for its scenery, set against the foothills of the Alps.
 Many iconic movies were filmed in Lake Como, such as Star Wars, Ocean’s Twelve, and James Bond: Casino Royale.
 George Clooney also famously has a house here in the town of Laglio, located between Cernobbio and Lenno on the west side of the lake.

 While I’m pretty sure Lake Como will be as dreamy in one season as it will in the next, we enjoyed visiting in the fall.
 Late October to be exact.
 The temperature did drop at night and the ferries were a bit chilly, but it didn’t bother us much.
 If you are someone who tends to get cold easily, I’d recommend a windbreaker in addition to your sweaters and jackets for that cool breeze off the water.